 Related Reading: 8 Things Cheating Says About A Person

 One of the most shocking things that cheaters say when confronted is that they didn’t know why they did it.
 They fail to come up with excuses and reasoning to justify their act of infidelity.
-It also can be because they subconsciously feel the need to cheat on their partner but don’t know why.
-The reason for such behaviour could be their parents, commitment/attachment issues, etc.
+They are in effect trying to tell you that they are as shocked by their own behavior as you are, so you can start to feel bad for them.

 4. “It was just flirting”